keithmburu/courses/notes/compling-primer/prediction.md

 ## Splitting the Data

 Let's suppose we have a modest 1,000  labeled reviews.
 We'll set aside 10% of them as our **test set** to see how well we can can predict and another 10% as our **development set** (dev set), which we'll use for testing and tweaking our model while we're working on it.
 The remaining 80% will be our **training set**, which we'll use for algorithmically creating our model.
-Before spliting these data into subsets, we'll shuffle the examples to increase the likelihood that the three sets are sufficiently representative of the entire dataset.
+Before splitting these data into subsets, we'll shuffle the examples to increase the likelihood that the three sets are sufficiently representative of the entire dataset.
 Otherwise, we might train a more biased model, if the unrandomized data exhibit a pattern.
 For example, if the positive reviews are in the first half of the dataset file and the negative reviews are in the second half, but we use the last 20% for testing, we will only test on negative reviews and we will train on significantly more positive reviews than negative reviews.
-Usually, we want to have an equal nubmer of each class in at least the test and development sets if at all possible, though there may be situations when it's preferable for the data to reflect an assumed distribution of the data in reality.
+Usually, we want to have an equal number of each class in at least the test and development sets if at all possible, though there may be situations when it's preferable for the data to reflect an assumed distribution of the data in reality.

 In general, we should **not** look at our test set.
 Our goal is **generalization** from our training data to unseen data, and evaluation on the test set should show evidence of this generalization.
 If we look at the test data, it's cheating, because the data are no longer unseen.
 It's possible, even if unconsciously, to explicitly engineer a model that will exploit features in the test set, artificially driving up accuracy and creating the illusion of a generalizable model.